intel/llvm/sycl/doc/extensions/ITTAnnotations/ITTAnnotations.rst

 ``4285822057`` (``0xFF747469``).
 The users/tools/runtimes should set this
 specialization constant to non-zero value to enable the ITT annotations in SYCL device code.

+The specialization constant value is controlled by INTEL_ENABLE_OFFLOAD_ANNOTATIONS environment variable.
+Tools, that support ITT annotations must set this environment variable to any value.